choria-legacy/marionette-collective/website/simplerpc/agents.md

 cache data.
 The code inside the synchronize block will only be run once so you won't get competing updates to your customer data.

-If the lock is held too by anyone the mcollectived will kill the threads in line with the Agent timeout.
+If the lock is held too long by anyone the mcollectived will kill the threads in line with the Agent timeout.

 ## Processing Hooks
 We provide a few hooks into the processing of a message, you've already used this earlier to <a href="#Meta_Data_and_Initialization">set meta data</a>.